valerie-makes/use-dom-id/README.md

 ![MIT License](https://img.shields.io/github/license/valerie-makes/use-dom-id) ![NPM version](https://img.shields.io/npm/v/@valerie-makes/use-dom-id) ![Snyk Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/npm/@valerie-makes/use-dom-id)

-`use-dom-id` is a dependency-free React Hook that generates unique IDs for DOM elements.
+`use-dom-id` is a dependency-free React Hook for generating unique element IDs.
 It is compatible with both server-side and client-side rendering, including SSR with client-side hydration.
 It is particularly useful for HTML forms, where unique IDs are required for labels.
 It can also be used for other purposes, such as SVG definitions.

 ## Usage